kongyim/creasant-ping-wo/README.md

 ## What you need to know before using it
 1. git - version control
 1. nodejs
 1. npm - node package manager, you can use npm command after installing nodejs
 1. vscode - Visual Studio Code by Microsoft, a free text editor [https://code.visualstudio.com/]
 1. gulp - tools to help you managing tasks, define your own task and automate it
 1. scss - precompiled css, you can have nested structure, variables, mixin (something like function), for loop ... ...
+1. angular - Angular JS by Google, we're using versy old version 1.6.x, Javascript framework

 ### Setup development environment
 1. install git [ https://nodejs.org/ ]